 - Alia also means home it seems in some Himalayan dialect.
 Apparently Him-alaya means home of the snow.

 - A search of the internet came up with “Princess of the Academics”?!?!
 We figured that we can happily cope with that one.

-Our 2021 summary of information relating to the school can be read here.
+Our 2022 Summary of Information (Annual Report) relating to the school can be read here.

 If you have any corrections or additions, please let us know.